joskni/joskni/README.md

 Hi, I’m @joskni
-Currently studying at UoS, Brighton \n
+- Currently studying at UoS, Brighton.
-Interested in Embedded Systems and Control Theory
+- Interested in Embedded Systems and Control Theory

 <!---
 joskni/joskni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.